 In order for a learner to enroll in human service (HSER) courses, one either must be eligible to enroll in ENG 100 based on placement requirements, or previously have completed ENG 100.
-One needs to be able to write at college level in order to enroll in human service courses.

 The 18 credits do not include the prerequisite course HSER 100.
-One may concurrently enroll in HSER 140 or, HSER 245 if s/he meets the English requirement above.
-The learner will need to request a prerequisite waiver from the instructor teaching the HSER 140 and/or 245 sections prior to being able to register concurrently for both.
+One may concurrently enroll in HSER 100 with HSER 140, 245, 268 and 270 during the first semester if s/he meets the English requirement noted above.
+The learner will need to request a prerequisite waiver from the instructors teaching HSER 140, 245, 268 or 270 prior to being able to register concurrently for the other program courses.
+One must take HSER 268 prior to enrolling in HSER 270.
+Entering in the fall allows for completion of all course work within the two-year period.

-This is a two-year, part-time program of study.
 One needs to complete the prerequisite course, HSER 100 (3 credits) and the four counseling courses (HSER 140, 268, 245, 270) prior to enrollment in the second year, fall HSER 294 and spring HSER 295 practicum courses.
+The practicum courses need to be completed fall to spring.

-Practicum requires 225, or approximately 16 hours/week internship in a substance abuse treatment facility during both fall and spring semesters.
+Practicum requires 224 hours, or approximately 16 hours/ week internship in a substance abuse treatment facility during both fall and spring semesters.
 Learners are only eligible to register for practicum once they have completed the prerequisite HSER 100, 268, 270 and either one of the two counseling courses, HSER 140 or 245.